Where to Stay in Sóller, Mallorca: Luxury Villas Between the Tramuntana and the Sea

 A short ride later, the train arrives at Port de Sóller, the only natural harbor on Mallorca’s northwest coast.
 Originally, it was a busy trading port for the town’s orange exports, it is now a hub for sailing and seaside dining.
 Today, the promenade is lined with cafés, boutiques, and moored yachts that give the bay its distinctive charm.
 Travelers looking to explore the coast can book a private trip aboard the Bonnie Lass, a restored 1949 fishing boat that appeared in White Lines.
 Many cruises include stops at Sa Calobra, a striking cove that served as a backdrop for Cloud Atlas.
 Visiting these cinematic locations is definitively an experience you will want to add to your Sóller itinerary.

-Luxury Villas in Soller: Redefining Staying in Style
+Villas in Soller, Majorca: Redefining Staying in Style

 Where Sea Views Meet Mountain Serenity